aurora-is-near/doc.aurora.dev/docs/onboard/promo-widget.md

 }
 ```

-If you click on `Open Promo` link, you will be able to see the Promo Widget now:
+If you click on the `Open Promo` link, you will be able to see the Promo Widget now:
 ![ap_widget_example_1](/img/ap_widget_example_1.png)

 And then, if you click further on the 'Skip, I have a wallet' button, you will see the placeholder message about Web3Modal:
 ![ap_widget_example_1](/img/ap_widget_example_2.png)

-Now, you can also take a look at the bigger [integration example here](/onboard/integration-example) to learn how to add Web3Modal to your project.
+You can also look at the more extensive [integration example here](/onboard/integration-example) to learn how to add Web3Modal to your project.
 Or go directly to the section of [adding the Web3Modal](/onboard/integration-example#adding-web3modal) if you came here from that page.

-### What should be called in onComplete function?
+### What should be called in the `onComplete` function?

 The widget calls any function you pass to it.
 So you could pass anything to it, whether that’s opening Web3Modal or RainbowKit popups or any other function.
-But, it works best and is meant to be used with WebModal v3 since the modal is styled in the same style.
+But it works best and is meant to be used with WebModal v3 since the modal is styled similarly.

 ## Examples of integration